-Counter drone systems are not without their challenges at the level of performance, practicality, legality and policy.
-A lack of common international standards in the counter drone (C-UAS) industry has resulted in a wide variance in the effectiveness and reliability of systems.
+Counter drone systems are not without their challenges at the level of performance, practicality, and legality and a lack of common international standards has resulted in a wide variance in the effectiveness and reliability of systems.
 The counter drone industry is still maturing as are many of the products currently on offer.
 Many manufacturers, their agents and re-sellers will tell you their product is the solution to the threat posed by drones and that the stated specifications of their products are accurate and achievable.
 Not all counter drone systems are as effective as advertised and statements like these require rigorous examination.

 The technology is still evolving and many of the systems on the market only address part of the problem.
 As an example, some systems will only detect and counter drones that operate on the 2.4GHz frequency but there are now many drones that operate on either 2.4GHz or 5.8GHz.
 Some companies offer a solution that uses protocol manipulation, which is like cracking a code, to interrupt the signal between the drone and drone pilot and take control of it, but not all of the codes have been cracked.
 Systems developed by drone manufacturers may only detect drones manufactured by them, leaving a gap in what is detected.
 The message is clear for a potential buyer, the manufacturers specifications need to be tested to confirm the accuracy and reliability of the information they provide.